Teamwork/github-sync/README.md

 * `TEAMWORK_URI`: The URL of your installation (e.g.: https://yourcompany.teamwork.com)
 * `TEAMWORK_API_TOKEN`: The API token to authenticate the workflow

+`GITHUB_TOKEN` doesn't need to be setup in the repository, this var is always available during the workflows execution.

 ### Installation
-Create a new file `/.github/workflows/teamwork.yml`
+Create a new file `/.github/workflows/teamwork.yml` with the following:

 ```yaml
 name: teamwork